sankethka/azps-conceptual/docs/create-azure-service-principal-azureps.md

 ObjectType         : ServicePrincipal
 ```

-## Change the credentials for a security principal
+## Change the credentials of the security principal

 It's a good security practice to review the permissions and update the password regularly.
 You may
 also want to manage and modify the security credentials as your app changes.
 For example, we can